It's Been A Week

 TUESDAY

 Anesthesia clinic.
-Just one patient stood out, a lovely 67-year-old woman who was scheduled for excision of lesions on her scalp.
-A biopsy of one of the spots came back as metastatic breast cancer.
-She’d had a mastectomy six years prior, with radiation and hormone therapy to follow.
+Saw a couple dozen patients to assess them for upcoming surgery, but just one stood out.
+She was a lovely 67-year-old woman who was scheduled for excision of lesions on her scalp.
+A biopsy of one of the spots came back showing metastatic breast cancer.
+She’d had a mastectomy six years prior, with radiation and hormone therapy.
 She thought the cancer was gone, but now it was growing on her scalp.
 “And I’ve got this cough.
-My husband thinks it might be the cancer, but I think it might be Valley Fever, because we spend the winters in Arizona.
-Oh, I really hope it’s not cancer.”
+My husband thinks it might be the cancer.
+Oh, I really hope it’s not.”
 I’d reviewed her chart previously and saw the results of her last CT scan.
 “It is,” I said sadly.
-“The cancer’s in your lungs.
+“The cancer is in your lungs.
 And also in your right hip.”
 She started to cry, her cheery disposition melting before my eyes.
-“My husband has Parkinson’s.
-I was supposed to care for him.
-My mother is 86 years old in a nursing home.
-She said, ‘I want to die, but you’re the one with cancer!’”
-What could I say?
+“My husband has Parkinson’s — I was supposed to care for him.
+And my mother is 86 years old in a nursing home.
+She told me, ‘I want to die, but you’re the one with cancer!’”
 Life isn’t supposed to go this way.
 By the end of the visit, we sorted out a plan for her surgery.
 I asked if I could give her a hug and she readily agreed.

 MONDAY

 Running on four hours sleep, I went straight into an endoscopy slate.
-Somehow got through twelve cases in seven hours.
+I managed to stay awake through twelve cases in seven hours.
 At home, I got into a tiff with my wife.
 Then I lost my temper with my 10-year-old boy for complaining too much.
-That evening, I coached a soccer game against our arch-rivals.
-We always lose to them.
-Shouted from the sidelines (mostly encouragingly) for fifteen teenage boys to run hard and get back on defense.
+That evening, I coached a soccer game against our arch-rivals, shouting from the sidelines (mostly encouragingly) at fifteen teenage boys to run harder and get back on defense.
 Got up 3-1, then 4-2.
 Then my 15-year-old son got a straight red card on a terrible call.
 He wasn’t only kicked out of the game but couldn’t even sit on the bench with his team.
 He went to the truck and cried.
 Broke my heart.
 And now he’s suspended for the first game of our playoffs this weekend.
 We lost the game 5-4.

 SUNDAY